I am a 65 years woman in my first solo travel.I am living now in Israel and would like to travel for 3 months beggining in the end of octobe

-The budget is from 40-60 shkalim per day plus airfares/busfares. over 7 years ago
+The budget is from 40-60 shkalim per day plus airfares/busfares. almost 8 years ago

 Thailand is really easy to get around in and cheap.
 Bangkok might feel like total chaos at first, but you will find it very friendly after a couple of days when you get used to they heat and the traffic.